 The overall program will reduce emissions, improve air quality, and protect public health in targeted residential, rural, and school zones in Hawai'i that are more susceptible to criteria air pollutants.
 Diesel bus replacements would reduce diesel particulate matter and greenhouse gas emissions benefiting susceptible communities and improving Hawai'i's air quality.

 HSEO and DOT signed a Memorandum of Agreement on June 30, 2022.
 The counties issued a joint RFP in December 2022.
-Anticipated delivery and delivery of buses is early 2025.
+Gillig was selected as the e-bus provider.
+Anticipated delivery and deployment of buses is early 2025.